A short but useful guide on traveling in Hong Kong on a budget whilst getting the ultimate cultural experience.

 5. How to have a night out in Hong Kong on a budget

 A visit to Hong Kong is incomplete without visiting the infamous pub district of Lan Kwai Fong.
 It is an amazing and fun experience but can quickly become a very expensive night out.
 Our recommendation is to start the night early and make use of happy hour.
 The other option is to buy drinks from the 7 Eleven in Lan Kwai Fong and enjoy a few drinks in the street.
 Don't worry, it is legal (only in the district of Lan Kwai Fong).
 Lots of expats and locals do it so it is a nice way to meet people.

 6. How to save money on foreign currency when traveling

 The most useful benefit for us is that we are able to buy and hold up to 23 currencies on the card.
 The game changer is that we are able to buy or sell these currencies at the real exchange rate (i.e. the googled exchange rate) without any commission.
-What makes this even better is that Revolut gives you free cash withdrawals up to GBP200 (if you registered in the UK) every month.
+What makes this even better is that Revolut gives you free cash withdrawals up to GBP200 (or equivalent if registered outside the UK) every month.
 These small savings add up if you love to travel.

-You can use Revolut card anywhere where they accept Mastercard or VISA, but you can currently only register if you're a UK, European or Australian citizen/permanent resident.
+You can use your Revolut card anywhere where they accept Mastercard or VISA, but you can currently only register if you're a UK, European or Australian citizen/permanent resident.
 Downloading the app and registering is free.
 They offer different account options.
-The basic account is free, but you will need to pay GBP5.95 to order a physical card.
-For a free card, use our link and you will get a physical card for FREE and we will get GBP5 for the referral.
+The basic account is free, but you will need to pay GBP5.95 (or equivalent) to order a physical card.
+Use our invite code and you'll get a physical card for FREE.

 This is our top money saving tip for any travel destination.